Have you set up your MyFWP account?

 September 1 – January 1

-1 General Turkey License valid statewide (except for a portion of Region 4) for male turkey in the spring and either-sex turkey in the fall;
+1 General Turkey License valid statewide for male turkey in the spring and for either-sex turkey in Regions 1-3 and 5-7 in the fall;

 1 Regional Turkey License in each of Regions 1, 2, 5 & 7 valid for male turkey in the spring and either-sex turkey in the fall (Region 5 license only valid in the spring);